 The EPA Office of Research and Development (ORD) began providing financial and staffing support from the early meetings of the State-EPA Focus Groups.
-The ORD funding support allowed the National Environmental Laboratory Accreditation Conference (NELAC) and the National Environmental Laboratory Accreditation Program (NELAP) to begin operations and provided direct support through August 2006.
-At the Interim meeting in 2000, EPA reminded the NELAC community of the recommendation in the Committee on National Accreditation of Environmental Laboratories (CNAEL) document dealing with self-sufficiency.
+The ORD funding support allowed the NELAP to begin operations and provided direct support through August 2006.
+At meeting in August, 2000, EPA reminded the NELAC community of the recommendation in the Committee on National Accreditation of Environmental Laboratories (CNAEL) document dealing with self-sufficiency.
 In 2005, Lara Autry, the NELAC Executive Director announced that a series of cooperative agreements would provide support for facilitating NELAC's transition to self sufficiency.
 These were awarded to several groups for various tasks deemed necessary to support the future program.
 As a step toward self sufficiency, Ms Autry resigned from her role as NELAC and NELAP Executive Director in August, 2006, but continued as the project manager for the self sufficiency effort.

 The National Forensic Science Technology Center (NFSTC) was selected as the primary organization to assist the NELAC board in determining the structure and format of a future organization.
 The NELAC board selected a team of individuals, the Self Sufficiency Task Group (SSTG) to provide recommendations on a plan for self-sufficiency, and a transition strategy to ensure the continuation of the NELAC and NELAP activities until the transition was complete.

 The SSTG solicited input from the NELAC community during the January 2006 NELAC meeting.
 The suggestions from this meeting were used to develop a draft vision, mission and purpose for the new organization, and identified key characteristics that the new organization should possess.
 In addition, the SSTG used the input from the meetings to develop a strategy for transition into a new organization, and identified immediate, interim and final goals.

 The SSTG also considered current standard setting organizations and solicited offers from professional organizations who might be interested in assisting with the NELAC self-sufficiency efforts.
 INELA was one several organizations that responded to this solicitation.
 Of the responses, INELA best fit the characteristics and criteria defined by the SSTG.

 After an informal meeting between the INELA Board of Directors and representatives of the SSTG in April, 2006, The SSTG drafted a non-binding Memorandum of Understanding (MOU) for consideration and approval by both the INELA and NELAC Boards of Directors.
 In June 2006, both boards approved the MOU and selected five members from each organization to form a joint Partnership Planning Team (PPT) to explore the potential combination of the two organizations.
-The PPT developed a proposed model for the new organization and presented this to the stakeholder community at the NELAC meeting in Kansas on August 14 and 15, 2006.
-The PPT solicited suggestions and comments at the August 2006 NELAC conference in Kansas City and will continue to explore the options.
+The PPT developed a proposed model for the new organization and presented this to the stakeholder community in August, 2006.
+The underlying assumptions the PPT provided for moving towards a combination were: